Shengfang/datasciencecoursera/codebook.md

 "fBodyBodyGyroMag-mean()"         "fBodyBodyGyroMag-std()"          "fBodyBodyGyroMag-meanFreq()"
 "fBodyBodyGyroJerkMag-mean()"     "fBodyBodyGyroJerkMag-std()"      "fBodyBodyGyroJerkMag-meanFreq()"

+Note:

 1:The "subject" variable identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30 2:The variable "activity" are six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) each subject performed.
+Its range is from 1 to 30.

+2:The variable "activity" are six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) each subject performed.

 3.The rest 79 variables store the average of each measurement for each activity and each subject.